finos/common-domain-model/documentation/source/documentation.rst

  type RelatedAgreement:
    legalAgreement LegalAgreement (0..1)
    documentationIdentification DocumentationIdentification (0..1)

+Through the ``legalAgreement`` attribute it allows to:

+* Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage and the agreement date.
+* Or, reference the entire legal agreement that is electronically represented in the CDM through a reference key into the agreement instance.

+.. note:: The ``DocumentationIdentification`` attribute is currently used to map Legal Agreement terms captured as part of an FpML transaction message.
+This attribute will be deprecated when a synonym mapping structure has been incorporated into the ``LegalAgreement`` attribute.

 ``UmbrellaAgreement`` is used to specify whether Umbrella Agreement terms are applicable, relevant specific language, and underlying entities associated with the umbrella agreement